Saumajit/EAL/README.md

 # Code
-The source code of the paper titled **Event-Argument Linking in Hindi for Information Extraction in Disaster Domain**, published in the *20th International Conference on Computational Linguistics and Intelligent Text Processing (CICLing 2019)* is put in the file *model.py*
+The source code of the paper titled **Event-Argument Linking in Hindi for Information Extraction in Disaster Domain**, accepted in the *20th International Conference on Computational Linguistics and Intelligent Text Processing (CICLing 2019)* is put in the file *model.py*

 # Dataset
 We cannot provide the entire dataset used in our experiments as it is not a publicly available dataset.
 We have manually created the dataset for our own research purpose.
 Our research with this dataset is still ongoing.
 Here we have shown a sample train and test file which consists of the pattern of the training and test dataset used in our experiments.